A member of The Open Sanctuary Project’s staff has given this resource a full review and provided updates where necessary, as of February 25, 2022.

 Residents Of Animal Sanctuaries Do Not Serve A Purpose

 In a sanctuary, no resident is assigned a “purpose” of any kind and they are not required to serve any larger function.
 Instead, it is the sanctuary’s primary goal to serve a purpose: providing residents with the best compassionate care available.

 Fundamentally, in both philosophy and in practice, in a sanctuary residents are considered to be unique and valuable individuals, whose The ability for individuals to have access to free movement, appropriate food, and the ability to reasonably avoid situations they wish to avoid. and comfort are prioritized first and foremost.
 A sanctuary space is a safe place for them to live out their lives with all of the compassionate care that is required – from vet care, to appropriate food and shelter, to enrichment – to allow them to thrive.

 Sanctuaries should prioritize taking in animals who are in immediate need of a safe place to live out their lives, with a well-crafted internal rescue policy to help guide the decision-making process.

 Sanctuaries Should Not Breed More Animals

 There is an overwhelming need for sanctuary across the world.
-An animal sanctuary should not breed or allow residents to become pregnant on sanctuary grounds.
-Residents should be spayed or neutered shortly upon arrival to the sanctuary unless it is too risky to perform the procedure, and additional precautions must be implemented so that these unaltered residents do not have babies.
+An animal sanctuary should not breed residents (either intentionally or “accidentally”), or hatch eggs (i.e. breed birds) on sanctuary grounds.
+Mammalian residents should be spayed (if appropriate and recommended by their veterinarian) or neutered shortly upon arrival to the sanctuary unless it is too risky to perform the procedure, and additional precautions must be implemented so that these unaltered residents do not have babies.
 The exception would be taking in residents who are already far along in a pregnancy.